The role of disorder in the synthesis of metastable zinc zirconium nitrides: Conclusion

-A fundamental goal of materials discovery is to bridge the gap between computationally predicted materials and materials that can actually be grown in the laboratory with desired properties.
-Thus, these results are interesting beyond this specific material system; this study points to the fact that there may be many accessible energetic states that neither we nor nature have realized yet, suggests that some of these accessible states may be thermodynamically "metastable" (at $T = 0$), and offers possible routes to synthesis.
-Many high-throughput materials discovery studies discard materials that have an $E_{\mathrm{hull}}$ above a certain cutoff.
-However, since we have demonstrated synthesis of a polymorph phase with $E_{\mathrm{hull}} >$ 0.080 eV/atom using a common physical vapor deposition technique, we must question what other metastable phases we have been discarding.
-In the Zn-Zr-N system, we have suggested tolerance to disorder and off-stoichiometry are responsible for the realization of metastable phases, and have introduced a new descriptor to assess disorder tolerance, but in other systems there may be different physical mechanisms enabling synthesis of high-energy polymorphs.
-In general, the materials discovery community needs to continue to redefine the metrics by which we computationally assess phase stability in order to yield experimentally realizable predictions that enable new functional materials.
+A contemporary challenge in materials science research is to bridge the gap between computationally predicted materials and experimental materials that can actually be grown in the laboratory with desired properties.
+The \ce{ZnZrN2} results presented in this study are interesting beyond this specific material system because there may be many accessible energetic states that neither scientists nor nature have realized yet.
+In the Zn-Zr-N material system, it appears that tolerance to disorder and off-stoichiometry contribute to the realization of high formation energy phases, and this study has introduced a new descriptor to assess disorder tolerance, $E_\mathrm{rdp}$.
+However, in other material systems there may be different physical mechanisms enabling synthesis of metastable polymorphs.
+In general, the computational materials discovery community needs to continue to redefine the metrics by which phase stability and synthesizability are assessed in order to yield experimentally realizable predictions that enable new functional materials.